siberoloji/siberoloji.github.io/content/en/docs/osint/170-2024-10-17-facebook-data-scraping-tools-for-osint.md

 ---
 draft: false

-title:  'Facebook Data Scraping Tools for OSINT'
+title: Facebook Data Scraping Tools for OSINT
+linkTitle: Facebook Data Scraping
+translationKey: facebook-data-scraping
+weight: 170
-date: '2024-10-17T16:50:30+03:00'
+date: 2024-10-17T16:50:30+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-description:  'One of the key methods for obtaining data from Facebook data scraping tools.
-These tools help in collecting, analyzing, and monitoring social media activity for OSINT professionals.'
+description: One of the key methods for obtaining data from Facebook data scraping tools.
+These tools help in collecting, analyzing, and monitoring social media activity for OSINT professionals.
 url: /facebook-data-scraping-tools-for-osint/
 featured_image: /images/osint4.webp
 categories:
-    - 'Open Source Intelligence (OSINT)'
+    - Open Source Intelligence (OSINT)
 tags:
     - cybersecurity
-    - 'information gathering'
+    - information gathering
-    - 'open source intelligence'
+    - open source intelligence
     - osint
+keywords:
+    - facebook data scraping
 ---

 In the digital age, social media platforms like Facebook have become valuable sources of information for businesses, researchers, and law enforcement agencies.
 This information is often extracted using **Open Source Intelligence (OSINT)** techniques, which involve collecting publicly available data for analysis and decision-making.
 One of the key methods for obtaining such data from Facebook **data scraping tools**.
 These tools help in collecting, analyzing, and monitoring social media activity, making them indispensable for OSINT professionals.

 In this post, we will explore the world of **Facebook data scraping tools** for OSINT and how they are used for **social media monitoring**.
 We will cover:

 * What is OSINT?